HotelQuickly/WeAreHiring/iOS.md

 See more about [our current IT team](http://www.hotelquickly.com/jobs/join-it-starteam).

-**We are looking for an iPhone developer who wants to help us to create an outstanding mobile application.**
+**We are looking for an iOS developer who wants to help us to create an outstanding mobile application.**

 ### About you